-Teaching hours: 04 Course Code: EVS 001 CréditUnit: 03
+Course Code: EVS 201 CréditUnit: 03 Teaching hours: 04

 The term environment is used to describe, in the aggregate, all the external forces, influences and conditions, which affect the life, nature, behavior and the growth, development and maturity of living organisms.
 At present a great number of environment issues, have grown in size and complexity day by day, threatening the survival of mankind on earth.
 A study of environmental studies is quite essential in all types of environmental sciences, environmental engineering and industrial management.
 The objective of environmental studies is to enlighten the masses about the importance of the protection and conservation of our environment and control of human activities which has an adverse effect on the environment.